Why is my Amcache.hve empty?

 Hive corruption#

-Diagnosis flowchart#
+Diagnosis flow#

 1. Check the scheduled task State and LastRunTime.